Denoising Diffusion Models for Anomaly Localization in Medical Images: Introduction

 \section{Introduction}

 Anomaly localization in medical images refers to the process of identifying abnormal areas or regions within images of various modalities, such as X-ray, computed tomography (CT), magnetic resonance imaging (MRI), or optical coherence tomography (OCT), see~\cref{fig:overview_anomalytypes}.

-These anomalies may be indicative of a range of conditions or diseases, including tumors and fractures, as well as organ malformations and vascular abnormalities.
+These anomalies may be indicative of a range of conditions or diseases, including tumors, fractures, organ malformations, and vascular abnormalities.
 Precisely locating and highlighting these pathological changes assists medical experts in diagnosing and monitoring diseases.
 However, manual analysis is a tedious task requiring significant time and expertise for accurate interpretation.
-Deep learning algorithms have played a key role for the automatic processing of medical images~\cite{chen2022recent,zhou2023deep}.
-Specifically, fully supervised segmentation algorithms like U-Nets \cite{ronneberger2015u} have been instrumental in automatic lesion segmentation, providing detailed delineation of abnormal areas.
-In addition, generative models such as Variational Autoencoders (VAEs) and Generative Adversarial Networks (GANs) have shown promising results in anomaly localization, even with limited labeled data.
+Deep learning algorithms have played a key role in the automatic processing of medical images~\citep{chen2022recent,zhou2023deep}.
+Specifically, fully supervised segmentation algorithms like U-Nets \citep{ronneberger2015u} have been instrumental in automatic lesion segmentation, providing detailed delineation of abnormal areas.
+In addition, generative models such as Variational Autoencoders (VAEs) \citep{kingma2019introduction} and Generative Adversarial Networks (GANs) \citep{goodfellow2020generative} have shown promising results in anomaly localization, even with limited labeled data.

-In recent years, denoising diffusion models have emerged as a class of deep generative models that estimate complex probability distributions~\cite{ho2020denoising}.
-They have gained attention for their ability to generate high-quality samples, outperforming GANs in image synthesis \cite{dhariwal2021diffusion}.
-In medical imaging, diffusion models have been used to generate synthetic datasets, augment data, and have been adapted to solve downstream tasks like denoising, inpainting, and image restoration.
+In recent years, denoising diffusion models have emerged as a class of deep generative models that estimate complex probability distributions~\citep{ho2020denoising}.
+They have gained attention for their ability to generate high-quality samples, outperforming GANs in image synthesis \citep{dhariwal2021diffusion}.
+While diffusion models have primarily been proposed for image generation, their ability to generate healthcare data has enabled real-world applications that address data scarcity and privacy concerns \citep{giuffre2023harnessing}.
+In addition, they have been adapted to data augmentation and to solve downstream tasks like denoising, inpainting, and image restoration.
+In this review, we focus on the methodological aspects of denoising diffusion models (DDMs) for lesion localization, a direction with strong potential to support radiologists in the future \citep{prasad2024revolutionizing}.
+Regulatory frameworks are still evolving, with consensus guidelines introduced in \cite{lekadir2025future} and the EU Artificial Intelligence Act \citep{edwards2021eu} representing the first comprehensive legislation regulating AI across the European Union.